petershin/liferay-learn/docs/courses/latest/en/selling-liferay/level-0/what-challenges-does-liferay-solve-industry-solutions/healthcare.md

 **Provider Portal** : Improve and maintain patient satisfaction through superior care with a solution that provides communication beyond the walls of an office or hospital.

-**Intranet** : Create meaningful employee experiences that engage and motivate your team with customizable user persona dashboards, career paths, and recognition boards.
+**Intranets** : Create meaningful employee experiences that engage and motivate your team with customizable user persona dashboards, career paths, and recognition boards.

 **Integration Platform** : Unify disjointed legacy systems and integrate new applications on a single platform that enables communication across all patient and provider touchpoints.